-Go back in time when Chandela dynasty lived and reigned for years.
+Go back to the time when the Chandela dynasty lived and reigned for years.

-Thereafter, get mesmerised by the historic temples bashing the taboos of sexuality through the sculptures and messages in the temples.
+Thereafter, get mesmerized by the historic temples bashing the taboos of sexuality through the sculptures and messages in the temples.

-Strangely enough, these innumerable sculptures representing the sexual poses make up for one of the most sought-after UNESCO World Heritage Sites.
+Strangely enough, these innumerable sculptures representing sexual poses make up one of the most sought-after UNESCO World Heritage Sites.

 Furthermore, visit the only Sun temple of Khajuraho and marvel at its unparalleled beauty.